gobicycle/bicycle/manual_testing_plan.md

 - RESULT  : The method should return bad request error.
 - COMMENT :

+36. -[ ] Checked
+- TEST    : Resolve address of custom account by `/v1/resolve{?domain}` with valid `dns_smc_address` record.
+- RESULT  : The method should return valid user-friendly address with bounceable flag and testnet/mainnet flag.
+- COMMENT :

+37. -[ ] Checked
+- TEST    : Resolve address of custom account by `/v1/resolve{?domain}` with invalid domain or without `dns_smc_address` DNS record.
+- RESULT  : The method should return not found error.
+- COMMENT :

 ### Internal logic

 1. -[ ] Checked